 - Attend appropriate seminars, conferences, and demonstrations.

-To access the EUC support services, visit the IT Services Catalog at ucsb.service-now.com/it and click on the End User Services box.
+To access the EUC support services, visit the IT Services Catalog at ithelp.ucsb.edu and click on the End User Services box.

 Service Level Agreements (SLAs)

 ITS provides SLAs through the Service Catalog for each Service Offering Level.
 View the SLAs here.

 *Note: Access to Letters requires access to UCSB G Suite Services